thesimj/envyaml/README.md

 Simple YAML configuration file parser with easy access for structured data

 ### Why
-Modern configuration file become to be more complex, flexible and readable.
+Modern configuration file become to be more and more complex, flexible and readable.
-YAML file format are perfect to store configuration file but had no option to pass environment variables.
+YAML file format are perfect to store configuration, but had no option to pass environment variables.
+They give flexibility, readability and provide option to store complex data structure.
-This project try to simplify usage YAML file and environment variables as program configuration file with easy config key access.
+This project aim to simplify usage of the YAML file and environment variables as program configuration file with easy config key access.

 ### Install
 ```bash